African Wildlife Images

 Best Wildlife Art And Landscape Prints

-Never in my wildest dreams did I imagine I would enter the world of wildlife photography.
+Never in my wildest dreams did I imagine I would enter the world of wildlife and landscape photography.
 Growing up in rural Ireland the most dangerous wildlife animal was a bumble bee, or if the local farmer forgot to close the field gate, then we had to face off with a mean grumpy bull.

 Like most people of my generation, we grew up on a diet of BBC wildlife programmes Life on Earth, The Living Planet series, and The Big Cat Diary.

 Looking back I can see the path that led me to try and create the best wildlife art prints.
 School, college, my career in finance in the City of London were all just stepping stones to this life in Africa.

 There were a few crossroads had I chosen differently I would probably have never picked up a camera, I shiver when I contemplate life without wildlife animals or African safari photography.
 It is my vocation and raison d'être.